OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-10-Security-Logging-and-Monitoring-Failures.md

 ## Business User Description

-When an application runs, it's critical to know what ran and the actions it took (also known as an audit trail).
+When an application runs, it’s critical to know what ran and the actions it or a user took (also known as an audit trail).
 This is often done using logging of specific actions.
-This risk occurs when running these systems log too much or too little information.
+In case of a breach or malicious activity, the audit log is key to understanding what happened and how to recover.
+This risk occurs when running systems log too much or too little information, which needs to be balanced with cost and quality of information.

 ## Description